ProvTools/prov-cpl/README.md

      unix_socket_directory = '/tmp'

 Finally, run the configuration script `../../scripts/postgresql-setup.sql` as the user postgres.
+(Note: if you've used homebrew to install postgres, then your default username may instead be root.)
 On Linux and Unix systems, this can be easily achieved by cd-ing into CPL's main project directory and running from the command line:

-     sudo psql -U [postgres/other superuser name] postgres < scripts/postgresql-setup.sql
+     sudo psql -U postgres postgres < scripts/postgresql-setup.sql

 This will create user `cpl` with password `cplcplcpl`, database `cpl`, and its corresponding schema.